(Last Updated on : 22-08-2019)

 named Dinabandhu Mitra

-, who, in 1872, would set up The National Theatre Kolkata
+, who, in 1872, would set up The National Theatre in Kolkata

 Critical Summary of Nil Darpan

-This play was a popular, well-known and admired by the people, and received tremendous reactions from people around the world.
-The translation of the play, into English language, was done by Mitra himself.
+This play was a popular piece, which was well-known and admired by the people, and received tremendous reactions from people around the world.
+Reverend James Long translated this play, for which he was sentenced to prison and charged with sedition.

-This play was written to help raise a voice among the elite class people in Kolkata, against the British rule.
-Nilbidraha, unlike the Sepoy Munity 1857
+This play was written to raise a voice among the elite class of people in Kolkata, against the British rule.
+Nilbidraha, unlike the Sepoy Mutiny 1857

 , is effectively a revolt integrating entire Bengali population with no distance kept between the different classes of society, which can be attributed to the endeavour by Mitra and Rev. James Long and Michael Madhusudan Dutt.